menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 Control Socket

-  Control Socket Name.
+  Name
     The path to the UNIX socket.
+Cannot be empty.

-Loggers.
+Server tag
-  Click :guilabel:`Add` to add a new logger.
+  The name used for this server in a High Availability setup.

 .. _cisco-dhcp-properties: